← All writing

 Three labs landed on 3:1 independently.
 Moonshot's Kimi Linear.
 Alibaba's Qwen3-Next-80B-A3B.
 AI21's Jamba sits at 7:1 with Mamba in place of linear, but the principle is the same: keep enough softmax layers to cover exact-recall queries, drop the rest.
 I think when independent groups starting from different priors and the same constraints converge on roughly one global-attention layer per four, it's worth treating that as a fixed point of the design space, not an architectural opinion.

 A year ago the working assumption was "softmax everywhere, swap GQA in for cache".
 Two things broke it.
 Linear attention finally fixed its recall problem (per-channel gating + delta rule), and sparse attention finally became natively trainable (NSA, then deployed as DSA).
-Hybrid stacks are what the field landed on independently in three places.
-I think softmax is still the centrepiece — it's just no longer on every layer.
+Hybrid stacks showed up independently at three labs.
+I think softmax is still the centrepiece.
+It's just no longer on every layer.

 Check yourself